isomerpages/pa-cdcnw/_cohesion/September 2023/Green Bootcamp @ North West.md

 </div>

 <div style="padding: 0px 0px 0px;">
-<p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">Part of our efforts in encouraging residents to go green, the Green Bootcamp @ North West hopes to inspire youths to think out of the box and become eco-innovators to support green living.</p>
+<p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">Part of our efforts in encouraging residents to go green, the Green Bootcamp @ North West was launched to inspire youths to think out of the box and become eco-innovators to support green living.</p>

 <p style="font-size: 16px; line-height: 26px; margin: 15px 0px;">The secondary school edition of the bootcamp was held over 3 days in July.
-Four teams engaged in a series of workshops and activities to better understand today’s environmental issues, inspiring them to ideate solutions to solve these problems.
-They wrapped up the bootcamp with a pitch presentation to showcase their solutions and a chance to win cash prizes! </p>
+Four teams were engaged in a series of workshops and activities to better understand today’s environmental issues, inspiring them to ideate solutions to solve these problems.
+They wrapped up the bootcamp with a pitch presentation to showcase their solutions! </p>
 </div>

 <div style="max-width: 100%; padding: 30px 0px 20px;" class="rounded20">